CesarObedFL/aws_node_selling_partner_api/README.md

 Following the [official-documentation]!!!...

-_You can get the followinf data on the Amazon [seller-central-portal]!..._ you need to be registered as a developer there, that process could take about two weeks...
+_You can get the following data on the Amazon [seller-central-portal]!..._ you need to be registered as a developer there, that process could take about two weeks...

 | data | description |